Bob Jones University: School of Theology and Global Leadership (formerly School of Religion)

-The School of Religion includes majors for both men and women, although only men train as ministerial students.
-Many of these students go on to a seminary after completing their undergraduate education.
-Others take ministry positions straight from college, and rising juniors participate in a church internship program to prepare them for pastoral ministry.
+The School of Theology and Global Leadership includes majors for both men and women, although only men train as ministerial students.
 In 1995, 1,290 BJU graduates were serving as senior or associate pastors in churches across the United States.
-In 2017 more than 100 pastors in the Upstate alone were BJU graduates.
+In 2017 more than 100 pastors in the Upstate (South Carolina) alone were BJU graduates.

-Position on the King James Version of the Bible

-The university uses the King James Version (KJV) of the Bible in its services and classrooms, but it does not hold the KJV to be the only acceptable English translation or that it has the same authority as the original Hebrew and Greek manuscripts.
-The King-James-Only Movement—or more correctly, movements, since it has many variations—became a divisive force in fundamentalism as conservative, modern Bible translations, such as the New American Standard Bible (NASB) and the New International Version (NIV), began to appear in the 1970s.
-BJU has taken the position that orthodox Christians of the late 19th and early 20th centuries (including fundamentalists) agreed that while the KJV was a substantially accurate translation, only the original manuscripts of the Bible written in Hebrew and Greek were infallible and inerrant.
-Bob Jones Jr. called the KJV-only position a "heresy" and "in a very definite sense, a blasphemy".

 Fine arts

 The Division of Fine Arts has the largest faculty of the university's six undergraduate schools.
 Each year, the university presents an opera in the spring semester and Shakespearean plays in both the fall and spring semesters.
-A service called "Vespers", occasionally presented throughout the school year, combines music, speech, and drama.
 The Division of Fine Arts includes an RTV department with a campus radio and television station, WBJU.
 More than a hundred concerts, recitals, and laboratory theater productions are also presented annually.

 Each fall, as a recruiting tool, the university sponsors a "High School Festival" in which students compete in music, art, and speech (including preaching) contests with their peers from around the country.
 In the spring, a similar competition sponsored by the American Association of Christian Schools, and hosted by BJU since 1977, brings thousands of national finalists to the university from around the country.
 In 2005, 120 of the finalists from previous years returned to BJU as freshmen.